zBlueOrangePie/Kiwi-Source-Code/README.md

 Developed And Coded By | zBlueOrangePie#0521

-For Some Errors Contact Me In Discord zBlueOrangePie#0521
+For Some Errors Please Don't Contact Me Code Is Now Depracated.

 # Is The Bot Source Free To Use?